Algebra 2 / Pre-Calculus

 Intro to Polynomials

-Is it a Polynomial?
+Is It a Polynomial?

-Notes: Polynomials
+Polynomials Notesheet

-Adding and Subtracting Polynomials
+Add and Subtract Polynomials

-Multiplying Polynomials (FOIL)
+Multiplying Polynomials

-Dividing Polynomials (Long Division)
+Dividing Polynomials

 Dividing Polynomials (Synthetic Division)